sourcehut-mirrors/chawan/doc/architecture.md

 pretty good.
 The media query parser and the CSS value parser both work OK, but are missing some commonly used features like variables.

-Cascading is OK.
+Cascading works OK.
 To speed up selector matching, various properties are hashed to filter out irrelevant CSS rules.
 However, no further style optimization exists yet (such as Bloom filters or style interning).

 Style calculation is incremental, and results are cached until an element's style is invalidated, so re-styles are quite fast.
 (The